suhasmeti/prod-support-docs/docs/cirrent-ini.rst

 	* **CIRRENT™ Console** provides real-time visibility into the data from your devices, including out-of-the-box dashboards that analyzes a standard set of events and attributes.
 Simply log in to the CIRRENT™ Console to see the data and access the reports that helps you to understand the performance of your devices.

-.. topic:: Learn more

-	This GitHub set of documents will provides extensive information on CIRRENT™ INI:

-	* Getting started with INI

-		* INI Requirements
-		* Steps to configuring INI

-	* INI Data Model

-		* Events
-		* Measurements
-		* Attributes
-		* States

-	* CIRRENT™ Agent

-		* Installing CIRRENT™ Agent on Linux
-		* Installation example: Raspberry Pi
-		* CIRRENT™ Agent API

-			* Using the API to submit custom data
-			* Using the API to run jobs
-			* Using the API for notifications
-			* API Commands

-	* CIRRENT™ Console for INI

-		* Dashboard
-		* Device Fleet
-		* Device Inspector
-		* Device Management
-		* Exporting data from the CIRRENT™ Cloud

 .. toctree::
    :maxdepth: 1
    :hidden: